joeparis/lbcc-cs-pack/README.md

 # LBCC CS161 and CS162 Extension Pack

 An extension pack to simplify setting up VS Code for CS161 or CS162 in the lab or on a student's computer.
+Please see each extension's documentation for configuration settings and additional information.

 ## Extensions Included